 This website provides access to the Florida Statewide and Regional ITS Architectures.
 These architectures define the functional relationships between the transportation systems across the State of Florida, affording the agencies and organizations in the State information they can use to plan and develop transportation solutions to meet the State's needs.

 The ITS Architectures that make up this website were developed through a cooperative effort by the Florida Department of Transportation (FDOT), including its Central Office, each of the FDOT Districts, Florida's Turnpike Enterprise and identified stakeholders within each region.
 All ITS architecture updates were coordinated through FDOT's Central Office - Transportation Systems Management & Operations Program.
-All stakeholder inputs were documented in a separate database for each region and at the statewide level.
-The content of each database is represented on the website.
+Stakeholder inputs were reflected in the content of each architecture represented on the website.
 Florida has a total of seven regional ITS architectures plus a statewide architecture as follows:

 The previous versions of the regional ITS architectures were used as the baseline for these updates.
-Key stakeholders were interviewed to provide input to the architecture updates.
+Starting in August 2019, key stakeholders were interviewed to provide information for the architecture updates.
 Additional information was gathered from documents provided by regional stakeholders, as well as through publicly available planning documents.

 Stakeholder Workshops were conducted for the statewide and each regional architecture to further the stakeholder engagement process.
 The workshops provided a forum to answer stakeholder questions, to address existing and potential information exchanges, as well as planned projects and initiatives to be reflected in the ITS architectures.